Skip to main content

 Use caseSigning keys, database URLs, services without grant supportGitHub, Anthropic, OpenAI, AWS, SSH

-Configurationsecrets: in agent.yamlgrants: in agent.yaml
+Configurationsecrets: in moat.yamlgrants: in moat.yaml

 *AWS uses credential_process instead of network-layer injection, making temporary credentials accessible in the container.
 See AWS credentials for details.